ghorshy/SharpSelecta/README.md

 - Double-click any cover art for a full-resolution preview
 - Queue with drag-to-reorder, play-next, and repeat modes (off/all/one)
 - Play/pause, seek, volume (linear or logarithmic), and a toggle between elapsed and remaining time
+- 10-band graphic equalizer, with named presets or manual per-band gain
 - Playback device selection, and the queue/current track/volume all persist across restarts
 - On Linux, integrates with playerctl and desktop media-key bindings (MPRIS)